facebookincubator/TTPForge/pkg/blocks/README.md

 ```

 Validate checks the Act for any validation errors, such as the presence of
 spaces in the name.
-It returns an error if any validation errors are found.

-Returns:
+**Returns:**

-error: An error if any validation errors are found, or nil if the Act is valid.
+error: An error if any validation errors are found, or nil if
+the Act is valid.

 ---